Addy0606/imdbdataset/README.md

 Recall : Out of all the positive reviews, how many were correctly identified as positive?
 F1 Score : Mean of precision and recall.

+Model 2: Pytorch LSTM
+Pipeline: Data cleaning, tokenisation (bert), custom dataset/dataloaders creation, model training + eval
+Cleaning:
+We follow the same approach as we did for the logical regression model.
+Tokenisation (example in code):
+We need to split the text into words so we can process this numerically.
+In the scikit-learn model, this was done automatically for us.